WESTERN MALL

 Sioux Falls, South Dakota

 Ground was broken on October 31, 1967.
 In December, the interests of the Western Land Corporation were acquired by a joint venture of Thorsen & Thorshov and Minneapolis' Crawford-Mertz Construction Company.
-An entity known as Western Mall Properties was formed soon after.
-It would complete the shopping center.
+An entity known as Western Mall Properties was formed that would complete the shopping center.

 The first operational WESTERN MALL store, a 1-level (127,000 square foot) Montgomery Ward, opened for business on October 3, 1968.
 Seven inline stores were dedicated on October 31st, with an additional eight commencing operation on November 14th.
-A (60,000 square foot) Tempo Discount Center made its debut on March 5, 1969, followed by a (17,000 square foot) Walgreen Drug, on April 10th, and (40,000 square foot) Britts, on April 14th.
+On March 5, 1969, a (60,000 square foot) Tempo Discount Center was inaugurated, followed by a (17,000 square foot) Walgreen Drug, which welcomed first shoppers on April 10th.
+A (40,000 square foot) Britts opened its doors on April 14th.

-Charter inline tenants included Three Sisters ladies' wear, Geyerman's ladies' wear, Osborn's men's wear, Brodies Home Appliances, Musicland records, Hubbard's Old-Fashioned Candy & Ice Cream Kupboard and Western Mall Liquors.
+Charter inline stores included Three Sisters ladies' wear, Geyerman's ladies' wear, Osborn's men's wear, Brodies Home Appliances, Musicland records, Hubbard's Old-Fashioned Candy & Ice Cream Kupboard and Western Mall Liquors.

 The ABC North Central Theatres West Mall Theatre showed its first feature on November 22, 1968.
-A second auditorium was added.
-The venue, now known as the West Mall Theatres 1 & 2, opened on December 25, 1974.
-A third auditorium was created in 1984, with the venue renamed as the West Mall Theatres 1-2-3.
+A second auditorium opened on December 25, 1974, with the venue renamed as the West Mall Theatres 1 & 2.
+The West Mall Theatres 1-2-3 debuted in 1984.

-WESTERN MALL built its first expansion in the early 1970s.
-A 50,000 square foot -twenty-six store- South Wing was inaugurated on March 31, 1973.
+A South Wing was added to WESTERN MALL in the early 1970s.
+Encompassing 50,000 square feet and twenty-six stores, the South Wing was inaugurated on March 31, 1973.
 New stores and services included Western Mall Sporting Goods, Mall Pet Center, Satter Carpets, The Photo Sketch, Briar & Leaf Pipe & Tobacco Shop, Team Electronics and the Fireside Lounge cocktail bar.
 The Tempo store received a Tempo Buckeye nameplate in July 1974.

-Unfortunately, the glory days for WESTERN MALL were short.
-In September 1975, SIOUX EMPIRE PLAZA {.6 mile west, in Sioux Falls} was completed.
+WESTERN MALL encountered its first competition in September 1975, when SIOUX EMPIRE PLAZA {.6 mile west, in Sioux Falls} was completed.
 SIOUX EMPIRE quickly established itself as the region's preeminent shopping center.
 Expansions completed in 1978 and 1988 increased its size to over 1 million leasable square feet.

-Back at WESTERN MALL, Britts had closed and re-opened, as a Sioux Falls-based Shriver's.
-This change took place on March 25, 1979.
+Meanwhile, Britts at WESTERN MALL had closed.
+Sioux Falls-based Shriver's set up shop on March 25, 1979.
 Shriver's was in business until April 1986.
 The store was followed by a Richfield, Minnesota-based Best Buy, which began business on October 1, 1986.

 Tempo Buckeye had been shuttered in December 1978.
 Three supermarkets leased the store space during the 1980s.
-Phar-Mor Drug set up shop on December 6, 1989.
+Phar-Mor Drug debuted on December 6, 1989.
 This store closed in August 1995.
 Best Buy renovated the structure, creating a downsized (40,000 square foot) store.
 They relocated into it in the fall of 1996.

 WESTERN MALL had been in various stages of decline since the late 1970s.
 The situation had become critical by the late 1980s.
 Walgreen Drug, Hubbard's Kupboard and Geyerman's pulled up stakes during 1988.
 These store shutterings were followed by those for Wise Buy Foods and Toy-riffic, in February 1989, which left the mall 50-percent vacant.

-On the positive side, store space in the southeast corner of the mall was reconfigured as a new movie house.
-The Mid-Continent Theatres (Midco) West Mall 7 showed its first features on June 24, 1988.
-The 3-plex on the other side of the mall closed.
+Montgomery Ward had closed their WESTERN MALL store on July 29, 1981.
+It was followed by an Omaha-based (Gordmans) 1/2 Price Store, which was dedicated in March 1982.
+Later in the decade, store space in the southeast corner of the mall was reconfigured as a new movie house.
+The Mid-Continent Theatres (Midco) West Mall 7 showed first features on June 24, 1988.
+The 3-plex on the other side of the mall was shuttered.

 Sources: